rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 Hong Kong location, and camera modes.

-Meanwhile, private beta-testing is well underway with good feedback regarding boat controls and physics, netcode and software stability, Rust for sure delivered on all the promises here.
+Meanwhile, private beta-testing is well underway with good feedback regarding boat controls and physics, netcode, and software stability, Rust for sure delivered on all the promises here.

 The first set of Sailing rules has also been implemented and part of the